Our research is editorially independent but we may earn a commission for purchases made through our links.

-Boston is not only famous for its history, with its Freedom Trail that traverses from Boston Common through Historic Downtown Boston, the North End to the Charlestown waterfront highlight countless historic sites, but it’s well-known for its Samuel Adams brewery.
-The Brewery hosts the Samuel Adams Octoberfest annually in late October where you can take part in a wide range of events while tasting a variety of its beers.
+Boston is not only famous for its history, with its Freedom Trail that traverses from Boston Common through Historic Downtown Boston, the North End to the Charlestown waterfront highlighting countless historic sites, but it’s well-known for its Samuel Adams brewery.
+The Brewery hosts the annual Samuel Adams Octoberfest in late September, where you can take part in a wide range of events while tasting a variety of beers.
 Before you indulge too much, take a ride down the inflatable hop slide and then join in on the stein-hoisting competition while listening to live music.
 There will be plenty of food vendors on hand to soak up all the suds as well.

-The Swine & Stein Oktoberfest in Maine offers a whole lot more than great brews as an all-day street party, it’s held in early October every year.
+The Swine & Stein Brewfest in Maine offers a whole lot more than great brews.
+An all-day street party, it’s held in early October every year.
 You’ll be able to sample plenty of Maine craft beers along with dishes that focus on local pork while enjoying live music throughout the day.
-It’s a family-friendly event offering plenty of the little ones too, including a variety of kids’ activities.
+It’s a family-friendly event offering plenty for the little ones too, including a variety of kids’ activities.
 There are a number of competitions to take part in as well.
 Of course, you won’t be far from some of Maine’s renowned scenic drives for experiencing autumn foliage either.

 The annual Attitash Oktoberfest is also hosted over Columbus Day Weekend on Bear Peak at Attitash Mountain Resort.
 It will feature a biergarten with 20 different local and regional breweries serving a host of seasonal beers and ciders, lots of German fare and live German music.
 Join in on the stein hoist competition and the keg toss contest too.
 The kids will find lots to keep them happy and occupied with a climbing wall, bounce house, kinderplatz, inflatable adventure course, slackline and corn hole.